mariaarnesson/portfolio1-guitars_history-website/testing.md

 2. Home Page Text
     - It has been confirmed that the title and text on the mobile phone and tablet screen are correct and display correctly.

+### Types of guitars Page

+1. Text
+     - It has been confirmed that the title and text are correct and display correctly on the mobile phone and tablet screen